 We have a great team of buyers constantly sourcing the very latest kit and the best deals and we are constantly adding new brands and products.
 All our products come with full warranty back-up so you can shop with confidence.

 We buy big.
 We buy as much stock as we can get our hands on to achieve the best possible prices and we always pass these savings onto you.
 We offer savings on even the most up-to-date products but we also specialise in clearance goods from previous seasons, so if you don't mind last year's colour or logo you can save even more.v

 Every order is a priority!
 Our whole operation is designed to get your order out the door and on its way to you in the shortest possible time frame so you aren't left waiting.
 We aim to dispatch every Ride to work order within 24 hours of payment being received.
 Delivery is FREE in the UK (minimum orders may apply).

-You can visit us in-store at our showroom in Doagh or flagship retail store at Balmoral Plaza, Boucher, Belfast or browse this site.
+You can visit us in-store at our showroom in Doagh or flagship retail store at Balmoral Plaza, Boucher Road, Belfast or browse this site.

 If you need some help with anything to do with cycling you can rely on our large team of bike experts to point you in the right direction.

 Our team is highly experienced with in-house experts in all cycling disciplines and are available to contact via email at email@example.com or by calling 028 9335 2976.

 A similar scheme operates in the Republic of Ireland, please contact us at email: firstname.lastname@example.org to find out more details regarding this scheme.